konoha-developers/starter/CONTRIBUTING.md

 ## Contributing

 Before following the below steps you have to make sure that git is installed on your local machine.
 If not then you can install git for your operating system from [`here`](https://git-scm.com/downloads).
+If you are new to git and github and looking for good educational videos on it then [`this`](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR) might interest you.

 ### 1. Fork the repository